 Women who become pregnant during Aranesp treatment are encouraged to enroll in Amgen's Pregnancy Surveillance Program.
 Patients or their physicians should call 1-800-772-6436 (1-800-77-AMGEN) to enroll.

 It is not known whether Aranesp is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Aranesp is administeredr to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when Aranesp is administered to a nursing woman.

 Pediatric Patients with CKD

-Aranesp safety and efficacy were similar between adults and pediatric patients with CKD who were over 1 year of age when patients were transitioned from treatment with epoetin alfa to Aranesp [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].
-Aranesp safety and efficacy have not been established in the initial treatment of anemic pediatric patients with CKD or in the transition from another erythropoietin to Aranesp in pediatric CKD patients less than 1 year of age.
+Aranesp safety and efficacy were similar between adults and pediatric patients with CKD when Aranesp was used for initial treatment of anemia or patients were transitioned from treatment with epoetin alfa to Aranesp [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].

-The safety and efficacy of Aranesp in pediatric cancer patients have not been established.
+The safety and efficacy of Aranesp in pediatric patients with cancer have not been established.

 Additional Aranesp Information